MinimalistYing/vanilla-antd-message/README.md

 # vanilla-antd-message
-Lightweight(Only 5kb including Javascript and CSS before gzip), antd like message component.
+Lightweight(Only 2kb including Javascript and CSS after gzip), antd like message component.
 Used for display global messages on your site.
 Writting with vanilla Javascript, Zero dependencies.
 Inspired by [Ant Design](https://ant.design/components/message/)